Weak Fano threefolds arising as the blowup of a hyperquadric in $\mathbb{P}^4$ along a curve: Curves contained on a smooth hypercubic section

 This allows us to check that $C$ is a smooth irreducible curve with intersection numbers $C\cdot L=4$ and $C\cdot K=8$.
 The genus of $C$ can then be determined using the formula from \Cref{lem:genus_formula_union_of_curves}:

-It follows that $C$ is a smooth irreducible curve of type $(g,d)=(3,8)\in\mathcal{P}$, which admits a 4-secant line $L$ and is contained in a smooth hyperquadric $Y\sub \Pfour$, as well as in a smooth hypercubic section $S$ of $Y$. \end{ex} \begin{ex} It is possible to find a curve $C\sub \Pfour$ of degree $d$ and genus $g$, a smooth hyperquadric $Y\sub \Pfour$ and a smooth hypercubic section $S$ of $Y$ such that $C\sub S$ has a 7-secant conic $\Gamma \sub S$ and $(g,d)\in \mathcal{P}$.
+It follows that $C$ is a smooth irreducible curve of type $(g,d)=(3,8)\in\mathcal{P}$, which admits a 4-secant line $L$ and is contained in a smooth hyperquadric $Y\sub \Pfour$, as well as in a smooth hypercubic section $S$ of $Y$.
+Note that $C$ does not admit a 7-secant conic since $n_{\max}=1$ in \Cref{thm:general_case_in_list_implies_weak_Fano}. \end{ex} \begin{ex} It is possible to find a curve $C\sub \Pfour$ of degree $d$ and genus $g$, a smooth hyperquadric $Y\sub \Pfour$ and a smooth hypercubic section $S$ of $Y$ such that $C\sub S$ has a 7-secant conic $\Gamma \sub S$ and $(g,d)\in \mathcal{P}$.
 In other words, the assumption that $C$ does not admit 7-secant conics in \Cref{thm:general_case_in_list_implies_weak_Fano} is necessary.
 To find an explicit example for such a curve $C$, we consider the following polynomials in $\kPfour$:

 They define the following hypersurfaces in $\Pfour$: